Wednesday, 27 January 2016

 Catherine renewed her Drury Lane performance for the 1741 - 42 season before she and Poitier left England.
 Ann continued to perform as a singer and dancer in London throughout this time and may have performed in Ireland in 1743.
 An advert in the Bath Journal of 1744 announces her arrival in Bath and her intention to offer classes in spoken French and Dancing to young ladies either at their own homes or at her lodgings in Jame's Street.

-Sometime around 1746, Ann married the violinist Francis Fleming, where he was earning his living playing for the company in the main public rooms.
+Sometime around 1746, Ann married the violinist Francis Fleming, who was earning his living playing for the company in the main public rooms.
 In his semi-autobiographical novel, Francis suggests he married Ann to improve his business under the mistaken impression he was marrying her more famous sister!

 Together, the couple initiated annual benefit concerts and balls at the assembly rooms, including display pieces; for instance, in 1747, Mrs Fleming is reported to have performed a French peasant dance.
 After a dozen or so active years as the principal dancing teacher in the city, Fleming's wife died from a lingering illness at the Hotwells in 1759.